Rightpoint/RZVinyl/README.md

 To install manually with RZAutoImport extensions:

 1. Follow the steps for installing without import extensions.
+2. Also copy the contents of `Extensions/` into your project.
-2. Install [RZAutoImport](https://github.com/Raizlabs/RZAutoImport) in your project as well.
+3. Install [RZAutoImport](https://github.com/Raizlabs/RZAutoImport) in your project.
-3. Add the following to your build configuration's compiler flags:
+4. Add the following to your build configuration's compiler flags:
 ```
 -DRZV_AUTOIMPORT_AVAILABLE=1
 ```